maxxiimo/the-front-end-manifesto/information-architecting.md

 ### Feedback

 One very important thing to practice when designing interfaces is do nothing in isolation, and consider everything you think as intuitive to be wrong! (until proven otherwise) Iterating is key.
 Get feedback from your end users and refine.
-If you can't get to them, then ask your neighbor, a friend, or try one of the services in our [Feedback Services Roundup][Feedback Services] in the Appendix.
+If you can't get to them, then ask your neighbor, a friend, or try one of the services in our [Feedback Services][] in the Appendix.

 ### What We've Done